BDC Hamburger Icon

 FYIDid you know

-Commercial buildings are Class A, B or C. Usually, Class A is new construction with modern features built in.
-Class B is somewhat older and may need a few updates while Class C is usually over 20 years old and more likely to need extensive updates.
+Commercial buildings are Class A, B or C. Usually, Class A is new construction with modern features built in, Class B is somewhat older and may need a few updates, and Class C is usually over 20 years old and more likely to need extensive updates.

 Financial considerations when deciding whether to lease or buy

-As noted above, the longer your commitment to a location, the more cost-effective it is to purchase rather than lease your office space.
-However, before you commit, run some numbers or have your accountant do an analysis of costs over time.
-These are some of the things to consider:
+As noted above, the longer your commitment is to a location, the more cost-effective it is to purchase rather than lease your office space.
+However, before you commit, run some numbers or have your accountant analyze the costs over time.
+Here are some key considerations.

-• Down payment (10 to 25 percent) vs. security deposit
+• Down payment (10 to 25 percent) versus security deposit

 • Taxes (consider tax advantages with leasing as well as buying)